haelyons/Innref/README.md

   ## Background
-The Wandering Inn is "A tale of a girl, an inn, and a world full of levels."
-The levels and classes in which people gain them are presented in the text with square brackets [], and are assigned based on the characters' decisions, path in life, and perspective on themselves -- think DnD, but without NPCs!
-Active and passive Skills are assigned based on Class and are also denoted with square brackets.
+The Wandering Inn (TWI) is "A tale of a girl, an inn, and a world full of levels" -- a web serial written by Pirateaba since ~2015.
+The story is set in a fantasy world loosely inspired by DnD style character progression, and characters have Classes with Skills and levels.

+The levels, Skills, and Classes in which people gain them are presented in the text with square brackets [], and are assigned based on the characters' decisions, path in life, and perspective on themselves -- think DnD, but without NPCs!

 As you can imagine, Classes and Skills are not gimmicks, but rather fundamental rules of 'Innworld' which serve as plot and character devices.
-Pivotal class and skill changes most often come at points that are also pivotal for character and plot development.
+Pivotal Class and Skill changes most often come at points that are also pivotal for character development.

 The idea for this tool comes from a combination of these markers, and the current length of the serial - 9.3 million words.
-Using the easy references provided by Skills and Classes, we can pinpoint the moments we want for key-rereads, and provide up-to-date info for Wiki editors.
+Using the easy references provided by Skills and Classes, we can pinpoint the moments we want for re-reads based on Class and Skill references, and provide a quick tool for Wiki contributors to reference the text.

   ## Goal
-I would like to create a web-crawling and natural language processing tool to provide a reference for readers to find their favorite moments, as well as for Wiki maintainers to have an easier time finding relevant chapter content.
-The main element I would like to track are individuals within their story -- a clear list of their Class and related Skills with chapter references for each mention of their Class, Level or Skill.
+Build a web interface with a stats page and search engine that provide:
+- Live stats on the total word count, the avg. count per chapter, the number of chapters, etc
+- The ability to track chapter references to Classes and Skills using a search bar

+(Hopefully)
+- The ability to link Class and Skill references to specifc characters

+  ## Community
+There is a tool by jonchang available [on Github](https://wanderinginn.neocities.org) that provides a detailed list of the changes made to each chapter of TWI, as well as an updated word count.

-  ## State
+  ## Copyright
-I have implemented so far:
-- A basic web crawler which parses the table of contents to provide a data-structure with all the chapters, removing repeated chapters
-- Parsing all the titles (including Interludes) and sorting all the chapters into a neat TOC
-- Extracting the chapter body from a selected chapter URL and finding all the bracketed text (class and skill references) and all mentions of levels
+The author provides explicit permissions for the transformation of this text.

+> You may not use any copyrighted materials, including interior art and text, from my books or website.
+There are two exceptions to the above rule: [...] when they are used for non-commercial or promotional purposes for fan websites, fan conventions, and scholarly, web-based endeavors like podcasts.

 As you may suspect, there is a lot to do...   :)